-The School of Pharmacy emphasizes that class attendance, preparation, and participation are integral to a student's academic success in the program.
-Students are required to sign the attendance sheet in each class.
-Consistent with University policy, any student who incurs course absences in any didactic course in excess of 20% will be administered a grade of "WF" or "F."

-No absences are permitted for clinical (experiential) coursework and students are required to make-up any missed clinical hours.
+- The School of Pharmacy emphasizes that class attendance, preparation, and participation are integral to a student's academic success in the program.
+Students are required to log into the designated mobile app to verify their attendance in each class.
+Consistent with University policy, any student who incurs course absences in any didactic course in excess of 20% will be administered a grade of "WF" or "F." - No absences are permitted for clinical (experiential) coursework and students are required to make up any missed clinical hours.